 Jasmine M. Rivers

-Hello!
-My name is Jasmine Rivers (she/her/hers), I’m a sophomore, and I’m thrilled to serve as an Lewis Center Student Advisor this year.
-I’m from San Francisco and am really excited to return to Princeton this fall after taking a gap year from 2020-2021.
-I’m an intended Anthropology major pursuing certificates in Dance, Neuroscience, Asian American Studies, and Gender and Sexuality Studies (but we’ll see how that works out!).
-I also serve as a Writing Fellow and the Vice President of BodyHype Dance Company.
+Hey!
+I’m Jasmine (she/her/hers).
+I’m a junior from San Francisco, and I’m thrilled to continue serving as an LCSA this year.
+I’m an anthropology major and dance certificate student, and I also serve as a Writing Fellow and the current president of BodyHype Dance Company.
 In my free time I love cooking, going on picnics with friends, and — of course — dancing!
 The LCA has become my artistic refuge within the broader University, and I can’t wait to welcome you into this community.

 Recognitions + Awards

 Jasmine Rivers won a Peer-to-Peer Leader award in spring 2022 for her work as a Lewis Center Student Advisor.